AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review.md

 ---
 # Review topics or maps {#id1645H6010Q5}

 Almost all technical documents need to go through multiple rounds of reviews.
 In most cases, a review cycle involves more than one reviewer.
 Addressing and responding to comments from multiple reviewers is always challenging for authors.
-Also, in a multiple reviewer scenario, it is helpful if one reviewer can also see the comments made by other reviewers.
+Also, in a multiple reviewer scenario, it is helpful if one reviewer can also view the comments made by other reviewers.

 Some of the main features offered by Adobe Experience Manager Guides to the *initiators \(or authors\)* are: